The translation of this document is outdated.

 information stored by him or her;

-2) upon request of a supervisory body to provide data
+2) upon request of a supervisory body, to provide data on the

-regarding service recipients for which the storage of the
+service recipients for which the storage of the information is

-(2) An intermediary service provider does not have a duty to
+(2) An intermediary service provider does not have an

-supervise the information, which the provider transmits or
+obligation to supervise the information which the provider

-stores, as well as to actively search for the facts and
+transmits or stores as well as to actively search for the facts

 [10 November 2005]